Bode plot: Examples using Bode plots

 Figure 9 is the phase plot.
 Using the value of f0 dB = 1 kHz found above from the magnitude plot of Figure 8, the open-loop phase at f0 dB is −135°, which is a phase margin of 45° above −180°.

 Using Figure 9, for a phase of −180° the value of f180 = 3.332 kHz (the same result as found earlier, of course).
 The open-loop gain from Figure 8 at f180 is 58 dB, and 1 / β = 77 dB, so the gain margin is 19 dB.

 Stability is not the sole criterion for amplifier response, and in many applications a more stringent demand than stability is good step response.
 As a rule of thumb, good step response requires a phase margin of at least 45°, and often a margin of over 70° is advocated, particularly where component variation due to manufacturing tolerances is an issue.
 See also the discussion of phase margin in the step response article.

 Bode plotter

 The Bode plotter is an electronic instrument resembling an oscilloscope, which produces a Bode diagram, or a graph, of a circuit's voltage gain or phase shift plotted against frequency in a feedback control system or a filter.
 An example of this is shown in Figure 10.
 It is extremely useful for analyzing and testing filters and the stability of feedback control systems, through the measurement of corner (cutoff) frequencies and gain and phase margins.

 This is identical to the function performed by a vector network analyzer, but the network analyzer is typically used at much higher frequencies.

-For education/research purposes, plotting Bode diagrams for given transfer functions facilitates better understanding and getting faster results (see external links).
+For education and research purposes, plotting Bode diagrams for given transfer functions facilitates better understanding and getting faster results (see external links).